From the Sea to the Stars - album cover

 Oboist

-Dr. Andrew Parker is currently Associate Professor of Oboe at the University of Texas at Austin and faculty at the Round Top Festival Institute.
-In addition to his teaching, Parker maintains a rich performing career as a soloist and chamber musician.
-He has performed concerti with numerous ensembles including the Dallas Wind Symphony, the Quad City Symphony, the Great Falls Symphony, the Puerto Rico Philharmonic, and the University of Texas Symphony Orchestra.
-His solo album, The Singing Oboe, was featured as CD of the week for two consecutive weeks on the Boston classical station 99.5 WCRB.
+Oboist Dr. Andrew Parker is currently Associate Professor of Oboe at the University of Texas at Austin and faculty at the Round Top Festival Institute.
+In addition to his teaching, Andrew maintains a rich performing career as a soloist and chamber musician.
+He has performed concerti with numerous orchestras including the Quad City Symphony, the Dallas Wind Symphony, the Great Falls Symphony, the Puerto Rico Philharmonic, the University of Iowa Chamber Orchestra, and the University of Texas Symphony Orchestra.

 Notes